June 4, 2020

 The technology that exists today will continue growing at a faster and faster rate.
 Our professional, social, and cultural environment is becoming increasingly digital.
 Many new applications will emerge.
 The goal of these apps will be to decide “the truth” in their given tasks.
 If an application has a potential ethical impact, its legitimacy will likely depend on the app’s intrinsic integrity: but who will guarantee or determine these ethics?

 I am the President of Braincube, a company that develops solutions dedicated to optimizing automated production processes for manufacturers.
 In order to “learn” historical production conditions and propose actions for adjusting machine control parameters, we use probability-based calculation technology.
-These solutions utilize Artificial Intelligence.
+These solutions utilize Artificial Intelligence and Machine Learning.

 Every day, our products help production teams improve.
 We answer some of their questions or offer them prescriptions at the right time.
 But how legitimate are our solutions?
 In what way can we ensure the suggested parameter modifications that we propose are the “best”?